 Other risk factors include:

-People who have metabolic syndrome often have two other problems that can either cause the condition or make it worse:
+People who have metabolic syndrome often have one or more other factors that may be linked with the condition, including:

 Metabolic syndrome is present if you have three or more of the following signs:

 The goal of treatment is to reduce your risk of heart disease and diabetes.

 Your doctor will recommend lifestyle changes or medicines:

 If you smoke, now is the time to quit.

 People with metabolic syndrome have an increased long-term risk of developing heart disease, type 2 diabetes, stroke, kidney disease, and poor blood supply to the legs.

 Call your health care provider if you have signs or symptoms of this condition.